milesdet/holiday_homework/docs/README.md

 This Python implementation in 'api.py':

 1. Imports all the required dependencies for the whole project.
-2. Configures the 'Cross Origin Request' policy.
+2. Configure the 'Cross Origin Request' policy.
-3. Configures the rate limiter.
+3. Configure the rate limiter.
 4. Configure a route for the root `/` with a GET method to return stub data and a 200 response.
 5. Configure a route to /add_extension with a POST method to return stub data and a 201 response.